strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 ::: tab Combined example

-Sending the following example in the request body of a PUT or POST request updates multiple relations:
+Sending the following example in the request body of a PUT request updates multiple relations:

 ```json
 categories: {